Luli Oswald: Career

 Oswald studied piano with Tomás Terán and Magda Tagliaferro in Brazil, with Isidore Philipp in Paris, with Rosina Lhévinne in New York and with her father Arthur Rubinstein.
 She also completed studies in England, Hungary and Poland.

 As a pianist, she performed in public from 1960, and her international career began in the United States in 1962.
 She performed with orchestras in Brazil, Argentina, Mexico, the USA, Italy, Portugal, the Netherlands, Hungary, Germany, Japan and the Canary Islands.
 She has also performed with other pianists, including Nelson Freire and André Carrara.
 With Freire and Carrara, for example, she interpreted Mozart's 7th Piano Concerto in F major, K. 242 (Concerto for Three Pianos) in Brazil in 1991.
 In the same year, she performed Poulenc's Concerto in D minor for two pianos with the Spanish pianist Jesús A. Rodriquez on Tenerife.

 She retired from concert life between 1972 and 1986.

 Oswald also worked as a piano teacher, both in her home country and abroad, e.g. in Germany and Japan.
 She was a jury member several times at international piano competitions in Brazil and Japan.

 Trivia

 Oswald came to public attention with the report of an alien abduction that allegedly occurred on the night of 15-16 October 1979.
-She had accompanied her student friend on a car trip from Rio de Janeiro to Saquamera.
+She had accompanied her student friend on a car trip from Rio de Janeiro to Saquarema.
 On the way there, they saw luminous flying objects coming from the sea.
 They also saw them on the way back near Porta Negra, where their car also reacted with "strange effects".
 Afterwards, they had stopped for a coffee and realised that they had no more time for about 2 hours.
 Under hypnosis, Oswald recalled being abducted into a spaceship occupied by rat-like aliens.
 One of these beings had said they were from Antarctica.
 There was a tunnel under the South Pole.